modular-ml/wrapyfi/docs/usage.md

 ## Plugins

 The **NativeObject** message type supports structures beyond native Python objects.
 Wrapyfi already supports a number of non-native objects including numpy arrays and tensors.
 Wrapyfi can be extended to support objects by using the plugin API.
 All currently supported plugins by Wrapyfi can be found in the [plugins directory](https://github.com/fabawi/wrapyfi/tree/main/wrapyfi/plugins).
 Plugins can be added by:
-* Creating a derived class that inherits from the base class `wrapyfi.utils.Plugin`
+* Creating a derived class that inherits from the base class `wrapyfi.utils.core_utils.Plugin`
 * Overriding the `encode` method for converting the object to a `json` serializable string.
 Deserializing the string is performed within the overridden `decode` method
 * Specifying custom object properties by defining keyword arguments for the class constructor.
 These properties can be passed directly to the Wrapyfi decorator
 * Decorating the class with `@PluginRegistrar.register` and appending the plugin to the list of supported objects